weilingx46/workshop-ws-4-12-css-uikit-semanticui/README.md

 ![screen shot 2018-04-11 at 5 36 52 pm](https://user-images.githubusercontent.com/25258775/38644571-fbe88042-3dae-11e8-9436-f9437f4a98ef.png)

 Each container can also be divided into multiple columns.
-Use the `ul` tag as the grid container and li tags as the individual columns.
+Use the `ul` tag as the grid container and `li` tags as the individual columns.
 ![screen shot 2018-04-12 at 1 27 10 am](https://user-images.githubusercontent.com/25258775/38658603-db9a9f38-3df3-11e8-9e8e-7f9eafede52c.png)

 Grid Gutters are useful for controlling spaces between grid columns.
 From the layout you just have, apply a large gutter and a small gutter.
-Adjust the gutter size using .uk-grid-large, .uk-grid-medium, or .uk-grid-small.
-If you want to manually adjust spaces, use the .uk-push/pull-* class.
-If you need spacing between each container, apply the .data-uk-grid-margin class.
+Adjust the gutter size using `"uk-grid-large"`, `"uk-grid-medium"`, or `".uk-grid-small"`.
+If you want to manually adjust spaces, use the `".uk-push/pull-*"` class.
+If you need spacing between each container, apply the `"data-uk-grid-margin"` class.

 Your turn!
 Divide the parent container into a size of your choice and then one of its children into a size of your choice again (feel free to keep going!)
-We have some sample images in our img folder, so feel free to use those.
+We have some sample images in our *img* folder, so feel free to use those.
 If you'd like to insert a paragraph and center it, apply the `"uk-text-center class"`.

 Your HTML elements should look something like this: